PurpleI2P/i2pd/README.md

 * --eepport=            - Port incoming trafic forward to.
 80 by default
 * --samport=            - Port of SAM bridge.
 Usually 7656.
 SAM is off if not specified
 * --bobport=            - Port of BOB command channel.
 Usually 2827.
 BOB is off if not specified
+* --i2pcontrolport=     - Port of I2P control service.
+Usually 7650.
+I2PControl is off if not specified
 * --conf=               - Config file (default: ~/.i2pd/i2p.conf or /var/lib/i2pd/i2p.conf)
                           This parameter will be silently ignored if the specified config file does not exist.
                           Options specified on the command line take precedence over those in the config file.